 |

 "And I looked and behold, a whirlwind came out of the north, a great cloud and a fire unfolding itself, and a brightness was about it and out of the midst thereof as the color of amber, out of the midst of the fire."
 Ezekiel 1:4. * * * THE ABOVE passage from the Old Testament is Ezekiel recalling his first encounter 2,600 years ago with what a National Aeronautics and Space Administration scientist calls an "interplanetary vehicle."
 Josef F. Blumrich, an Austrian born space design engineer at NASA's Marshall Flight Center in Huntsville, Ala., spoke before a 650 plus crowd last night at Lorain County Community College.
 He told his captive audience that after careful investigation and research he believes that Ezekiel did see a space vehicle piloted by a crew of astronauts from another galaxy.
 Blumrich first began his research three years ago this month after reading Erik VanDaniken's controversial book, "Gods from Outer Space."
 "His (VanDaniken's) ideas were unacceptable to me," explained Blumrich in his soft-spoken Austrian accent.
 "I started my investigation to taint VanDaniken—I wanted to contradict him."
 VanDANIKEN went into Ezekiel's visions in his book.
 Blumrich said he laid down "Gods from Outer Space" and picked up the Bible.
 "I told my wife that within a few minutes of reading, I could tell her why VanDaniken was wrong," said Blumrich, who admitted he wanted to disprove VanDaniken only from his standpoint of being a design engineer.
 After Blumrich read Ezekiel's description of what he saw, "living creatures with faces and four wings—feet were straight and the sole like a calf's foot, hands of a man under their wings—joined together."
 Blumrich said from the description, in his opinion, it could have been similar to a hypothetical lunar landing station he designed 10 years ago.
 Those ancient Biblical passages had "immediate technical meaning" to Blumrich.
 BLUMRICH PUT a rough sketch together and by the time he was finished "all of a sudden I had a configuration resembling a helicopter."
 Further research and sketching gave Blumrich a mother ship and four vehicles to orbit between Earth and the station.
-"With my professional knowledge, I defeated might emotional feeling," admitted Blumrich.
+"With my professional knowledge, I defeated my emotional feeling," admitted Blumrich.
 "I was converted myself from one who was opposed to this type of thing to one who had feasible knowledge," he said. |

 Blumrich continued his investigation, done strictly on his own time and having nothing to do with his NASA work, making weight and dimensional assumptions and checking on geometric and engineering performance of Ezekiel's "fiery chariot."
 After finishing his scientific calculations, Blumrich said he had a new problem—establishing an engineering interpretation for the text of Ezekiel's book."
 "I felt that if we did have knowledge of space technology, then we have to apply it—even if the results are different from what tradition has told us," he explained.
 Blumrich explained Ezekiel has four encounters with the space vehicle, spanning 20 years.
 HISTORICAL research matched to Ezekiel's words gives "good valuation for his (Ezekiel's) report," according to Blumrich.
 Further descriptions of the men piloting the vehicle sound like human beings as we know them—not science fiction.
 Blumrich said Ezekiel gives great detail of those things that were different to him and it isn't much detail on the "men" on the ships.
 "At the first encounter, Ezekiel is close to a shock condition," explains the scientist.
 "But in his condition, he separated emotional turmoil from cold, clear intellectual observation."
 Blumrich said in his studies he used six Bible translations ranging from a German Protestant to the most modern translations to the Jewish, trying to get everything he could.
 The NASA scientist, who this year received the NASA "Outstanding Performance Rating," said he did find some historical and geographical discrepancies in Ezekiel's account of his spaceship rides and landings.
 Blumrich said he does draw some conclusions from Ezekiel's graphic account. — The earth visitors trip was clearly thought out and not a chance encounter or just an undertaking to see Ezekiel and there were human beings very similar to man piloting the ship.
 RIGHT NOW though, there's a scientific impasse.
 Blumrich said he definitely believes in those visitors from outside our solar system but right now, we have no means of going beyond the light barrier and out of the solar system.
 (Photo of a large lecture-hall setup omitted) More than 650 crowded in the Lorain Community College Center Mall to hear Josef Blumrich.
 (Journal Photos by Michael Pugh)